 Work with Westchester County, neighboring communities and non-profit agencies to develop a mental health, homeless and substance abuse crisis response unit that responds along with the Police Department and provides follow-up case management.

 Work with the Village and Police Department and possibly non-profit agencies to create a voluntary response registry which would assist emergency communications and responders.

-Work with Westchester County to provide officers with crisis intervention training (CIT).
+Provide officers with crisis intervention training (CIT).